balihoo/phockito-unit/README.md

 * Automatically generate spys that your tests require That's it!

-Example
+PhockitoUnit in Action
 ============

 Do you use DI?
 ============
-Hopefully you use DI.
+If you use Phockito to mock things, then you likely use DI.
 If you do we suggest building a package on top of this to register your mocks in your DI container automatically.
-We use [PHP-DI]
+We use [PHP-DI](https://github.com/mnapoli/PHP-DI) and so we have built [PhockitoUnit-PHP-DI](https://github.com/mnapoli/PHP-DI) to make it that much easier to test application code.